Back in 1969, a guy called Laurence Peter made a shrewd observation and published a book on it – The Peter Principle.

 Is listening to music at work a good idea?

 Hey!
 Thank you for reading; hope you enjoyed the article.
 I run Cognition Today to paint a holistic picture of psychology.
-My content here is referenced in Forbes, CNET, Entrepreneur, Lifehacker, a few books, academic courses, and research papers.
+My content here is referenced and featured in NY Times, Forbes, CNET, Entrepreneur, Lifehacker, about 15 books, academic courses, and 100s of research papers.

-I’m an applied psychologist from Bangalore, India.
-Love sci-fi, horror media; Love rock, metal, synthwave, and pop music; can’t whistle; can play the guitar.
+I’m based in Pune, India.
+Love Sci-fi, horror media; Love rock, metal, synthwave, and K-pop music; can’t whistle; can play 2 guitars at a time.

 Thank you.
 Age, learning, and adaptability is a whole new issue.
 Giving training isn't enough, I agree.
 Unless, training is seamlessly a part of the job and is designed for adaptability, not a module that aims at imparting knowledge/skills.
 I believe any age group can be trained if certain conditions are met with.